mingik/play-java-akka-redis-pubsub/README.md

 endpoint it asks RedisSubscriberActor instance chosen via round robin to display all messages published to Redis channel so far.

-Branch 'master' contains implementation where each instance of RedisSubscriberActor contains RedisListener instance internally, whereas branch 'onesubscriber' contains implementation where there is only one RedisListener that forwards each message received from Redis channel to all RedisSubscriberActor instances.
+Branch 'master' contains implementation where each instance of RedisSubscriberActor holds
+RedisListener (i.e. Redis subscriber) instance internally (note that it blocks additional thread due to the fact that Jedis uses blocking IO), whereas branch 'onesubscriber' contains implementation where there is only one RedisListener that forwards each message received from Redis channel to all RedisSubscriberActor instances created.
+So branch 'onesubscriber' is more scalable whereas branch 'master' is designed to be used only with limited number of RedisSubscriberActors (in particlular 10 actor instances are being created).
+Branch 'lettuce' contains implementation that uses Lettuce java library (instead of Jedis).
+Because Lettuce uses Netty (nonblocking IO) underneath, RedisListener instance doesn't block additional thread, so we can make each RedisSubscriberActor to hold RedisListener instance internally and avoid limitation on number of RedisSubscriberActor created (1000 actor instances are created on this branch).

 =========================================================================================================